Veeam Backup for Microsoft Office 365: Retention Types & Policy

 23.08.2019 02:20 pm: Someone sent a new email to this user and it’s now stored with other items

-24.08.2019 01:00 am: OneDrive job starts.
-It uses Veeam change tracking feature to confirm that the “4.log” item has already been backed up on a previous run and that there were no changes for it between job runs, so it creates a reference to the original file in the new restore point instead of re-downloading the same data from Office 365.
-It also backs up the “1.docx” item since the modification date for it is now is less than three days old.
+24.08.2019 01:00 am: A OneDrive job starts.
+It uses the Veeam change tracking feature to confirm that all items have been already backed up on a previous run and that there were no changes for it between job runs, so it creates a reference to the original items in the new restore point instead of re-downloading the same data from Office365.

-24.08.2019 02:00 am: Exchange job starts.
-It uses Exchange Web Services change tracking feature to confirm that the “2.msg” and “3.msg” items have already been backed up on a previous run and that there were no changes for them between job runs, so it creates a reference to the original files in the new restore point instead of re-downloading the same data from Office 365.
+24.08.2019 02:00 am: An Exchange job starts.
+It uses Exchange Web Services change tracking feature to confirm that all items have been already backed up on a previous run and that there were no changes for them between job runs, so it creates a reference to the original items in the new restore point instead of re-downloading the same data from Office365.
+It also creates a new record for 4.msg file and downloads it.

 Retention being applied

 Now let’s observe both policies in action.
-Although there’s already been several daily retention checks up to this point, I’m intentionally showing this particular one because all the previous runs did not delete any files.
+Although there have already been several daily retention checks up to this point, I’m intentionally showing this particular one because all the previous runs did not delete any files.

 Snapshot-based retention